kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 or based on size (amount of bytes/KiB/MiB downloaded).
 The size-based should be the default one.

     message PullImageWithProgressRequest {
-        // Spec of the image.
+        // Include original non-progress request structure.
-        ImageSpec image = 1;
+        PullImageRequest request = 1;
-        // Authentication configuration for pulling the image.
-        AuthConfig auth = 2;
-        // Config of the PodSandbox, which is used to pull image in PodSandbox context.
-        PodSandboxConfig sandbox_config = 3;
-        // Granularity type of the progress reports PullImageProgressGranularity granularity_type = 4;
+        // Granularity type of the progress reports PullImageProgressGranularity granularity_type = 2;
-        // The interval value of the chosen granularity.
+        // The interval value of the choosen granularity.
-        // For time-based granularity, this is the number of seconds between reports.
-If time interval is 0, the progress shouhld be sent every 60s.
+        // For time based granularity, this is the number of seconds between reports.
+If time interval is 0, then runtime default report interval is used.
-        // For size-based granularity, this is the number of kibibytes received between reports.
-If set to 0, then runtime will decide when to report progress as image is downloaded and unpacked. uint32 interval = 5;
+        // For size based granularity, this is the number of bytes received between reports.
+If set to 0, then runtime default report interval is used.
+        UInt64Value interval = 3;
     }

 If the connection succeeds, the PullImageWithProgress() will return a gRPC stream to the caller and let it